Hiking the Kamas Overlook Trail

 Pass through gate #1, right behind the brown register box.

-Within 2 minutes you’ll see another gate on your right.
+Within 2 minutes you’ll see another gate on your left.
 Turn here, and make sure to close the gate behind you so cattle don’t escape.

 The trail makes one switchback below this rock wall.